 Genetic testing.
 The genetics of leukemia cells are being tested to see if they can help doctors decide which patients may need more or less intense treatment.
-These discoveries help doctors better understand the causes of leukemia, determine the prognosis for each child, and develop new drugs that target these specific genetic changes.
+These discoveries help doctors better understand the causes of leukemia, determine the prognosis for each child, and even develop new drugs that target these specific genetic changes.

 Better detection.
-New methods to measure minimal residual disease can find one leukemia cell in 10,000 normal cells, which can help determine the likelihood of recurrence.
-In the future, changes made to chemotherapy treatments and/or the use of stem cell transplantation may be partly based on these new types of tests.
+New methods to measure minimal residual disease can find one leukemia cell in 10,000 healthy cells, which can help determine the likelihood of recurrence.
+Increasingly, changes made to chemotherapy treatments and/or the use of stem cell transplantation are partly based on these new types of tests.